ryanburnette/authentication/README.md

 - I use EJS to render my templates.
 - I use [hashcash](https://github.com/ryanburnette/hashcash) to protect the `/signin` endpoint from abuse.
-- I include a password field that is ignored so users aren't confused by a login form that online includes an email address.
+- I include a password field that is ignored so users aren't confused by a sign in form that lacks a password field.
 This also makes the app compatible with password managers.

 ## Limitations